RTA System Parameters

 11 Downtime: Do you want to track vehicle downtime?
 To use the Downtime Tracking feature, set Activate Downtime Module to YES.
 When activated, additional prompts will appear and become accessible for downtime tracking purposes in the Work Order and Paperless Shop modules.
 If you're using Paperless Shop, set Auto post Active/Listed to YES to have the RTA system automatically change downtime job statuses from Active (to start tracking downtime) to Listed (to stop tracking downtime) as mechanics clock on and off jobs.
 Set Auto post Active/Listed to NO if you're not using Paperless Shop OR to prompt mechanics to update downtime statuses when clocking off Paperless jobs.
 This setting gives mechanics control over whether or not downtime hours will continue to accumulate, for example, when they clock off for lunch or go home for the day.

-12 Report Print Format: Choose between Standard and Advanced printing format.
-See the Report Viewer section for more information on these two options.
+12 Report Print Format: Choose between Standard, Advanced RPV or Advanced Crystal printing format.
+See the Report Viewer section for more information on these three options.

 13 Registration Number: This is the serial number for your RTA Fleet Management Software.
 You may be asked to provide this number when calling RTA.
 This field cannot be changed or modified.

 14 Paperless Inspection:

 Set Post Parts to Yes to allow parts to be posted during the inspection process.

 Set Item Login to Yes to track time spent on each individual checklist item included in the inspection.